-Following the initial evaluation of a student’s objectives and needs, and during each tutoring session, the tutor will be taking the temperature, assessing the progress and performance of that learner.
+Student performance is key to your tutoring business.
+Therefore, following the initial evaluation of a student’s needs, you will need to track improvement.
+That is to say, your tutor will be assessing the progress and performance of that learner.

-By remaining alert and using a variety of techniques, the tutor will be able to determine whether the student has learned the material covered in the session, and where to begin instruction in the next session.
+Additionally, the tutor will be able to determine whether the student has learned the material covered in the session.
+In other words providing information on where to begin instruction in the next session.

-Here are a few methods in assessing student performance.
+For example, here are a few methods in assessing student performance:

-An observation is a simple way to determine what a student does when he/she is completing an assignment.
-The tutor merely gives the student a task to complete and then watches the student as he/she completes the assignment.
-The tutor should note how the student goes about the assignment.
+Student performance observation is a simple way to determine what a student does when working on an assignment.
+For instance, the tutor gives the student a task to complete and then watches the student while they work.

-A think-aloud is similar to an observation except that with this method the student thinks out loud and verbalizes what he/she is doing while performing a task.
-The student should say whatever he or she is looking at, thinking, doing, and feeling while going about the task as the tutor watches and listens.
-The tutor should not interject anything into the process, even if the student is proceeding incorrectly.
+A think-aloud is similar to an observation except that with this method the student thinks out loud.
+That is to say, the student verbalizes what he/she is doing while performing a task.
+Most importantly the tutor should not interject anything into the student performance, even if the student is proceeding incorrectly.